syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Select-and-Modify-Annotations.md

 ## Select an annotation

-PDF Viewer allows the users to select the annotation programmatically.
+PDF Viewer allows the users to select the annotation programmatically without user interaction.
 This functionality returns true, if any annotation is found to be selected.
 Otherwise, it returns false.

 ### Select an annotation in the PDF file